 Cultural Connections Programs

-Aboriginal Education staff facilitate a cultural connections program with Aboriginal students enrolled in the Flexible Learning Program, as well as with years 8 and 9 Aboriginal students.
+Aboriginal Education staff facilitate a cultural connections program with Aboriginal students enrolled in the Flexible Learning Program, as well as with years 7 to 9 Aboriginal students.
 The focus of the programs is to develop cultural identity, understanding Aboriginal history and growing into a proud Aboriginal person.